SimpleAct Logo

 Four hard criteria

-What an operational governance system must deliver
+What an operational AI governance system must deliver

 The real question is not whether feature names exist.
 The question is whether changes, reviews, and incidents create accountable follow-up work in the same system.